bartek-swiderski92/Reservia/README.md

 ## **Practical project demonstrating basic HTML and CSS skills.
 No JS or frameworks included.**
 A single page, responsive website ranging from small mobile phones to desktop devices.
 The website uses only simple animations and it doesn't use javaScript.

+### The project reviews following skills:
+* Sets up a development environment
+* Track a code project with version control on GitHub
+* Implement a responsive layout
+* Integrate web content according to a mockup using HTML & CSS

+### Technologies used:
+* HTML
+* CSS

 ### The project is based on below scenario:

 > _From:  Loïc_